eric-mahoney/Shipper/README.md

 ## this app is currently not live.

+### This project is licensed under the terms of the MIT license.

 Open source order management application built in Django.
 Supports user creation and login.
 Once logged in users can add new customers, multiple addresses, orders, and order details.

 ## Project Status